 The big game is over.
-Time to snap out of that chicken wing induced food coma.
+Time to snap out of that chicken wing induced food coma, or go a delicious wing restaurant in Wisconsin.
 Boneless.
 Breaded.
 Traditional.
 In today’s world of variety and immediate gratification the choices are endless.
 The options haven’t always been that selective.
 Or available for that matter.
 It’s hard to imagine a time when the crispy, sauce soaked treat we all love so much wasn’t available.
 The history of the chicken wing only goes back to the early 1960’s.
 Conflicting stories exist on who invented the snack but one thing is certain: the name “Buffalo Wing” can be attributed to the city by the same name located in western New York.

 According to The Anchor Bay bar in Buffalo, they alone created the chicken wing.
 All accounts point to serendipity as the reason, but the invention process remains a matter of family dispute.
 As one story goes, the family matriarch needed a quick snack to feed her son and friends late one night.
 Another relates to a Friday night with the bar packed full of guests of the Roman Catholic persuasion.
 Rather than be confined to eating fish and vegetables, Dominix asked Teressa Bellissimo to whip up a snack for the stroke of midnight.
 The process however is undisputed.
 She took the chicken wing-long considered a throw away part of the bird-and split the wing into a “drummy” and a “flat”.
 She then fried them, tossed them in a spicy cayenne pepper sauce (Frank’s Red Hot?), and finished the platter with sides of bleu cheese dressing and celery sticks.